syshen/agvtool-xcode-plugin/Readme.md

 # Installation

-Clone and build, then restart xcode.
+* Clone and build, then restart xcode.
+* Or place AGVtool.xcplugin file under ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins, then restart xcode

 # How agvtool